JSON Tree Viewer

 - Frontend engineers checking which nested fields are actually available before wiring UI state or props.

-- Platform teams reviewing feature-flag or config documents with deep object nesting.
+- Platform teams reviewing feature-flag or remote config documents with deep object nesting.

-- Support engineers opening only the relevant branches of a customer payload while debugging an issue.
+- Support engineers opening only the relevant branches of a customer payload while debugging a reported issue.

 Example Input and Output